denten-books/plain-text/main.md

 continually checked and refined against practice, just as practice must be continually checked and refined against generalized insight.
-Similarly, it is my contention here that the fundamental theoretical concepts driving literary studies--word, text, narrative, discourse, author, story, book, archive--are thoroughly enmeshed in the underlying physical substratum of paper and pixels (but also ink, wood, and integrated circuit).
+Similarly, it is my contention here that the fundamental theoretical concepts driving literary studies---word, text, narrative, discourse, author, story, book, archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixels (but also ink, wood, and integrated circuit).
 These operational concepts cannot attain their full expressive potential without an internalized understanding of